Staceypy/task-management-app/README.md

 # Frontend

-My App was based on Ant Design UI library.
-I didn't do much UI design and advancement.
+Frontend app was based on React and using Ant Design UI library.

 To run front end,